The Controversial Queen Excluder

 One on the first things we learn about bees, is that the queen bee is larger than workers.
 It is easy to notice the long plump abdomen of a queen bee.

-But the thorax (mid-section) of a mature queen bee is usually slightly larger than that of workers.
-This difference in thorax size prevents the queen from moving through the excluder.
+But the thorax (mid-section) of a mature queen bee is usually also slightly larger than that of workers.
+This difference in thorax size prevents the queen from moving through the queen excluder.

 Is a queen excluder 100% foolproof?
 No. We have to remember that nature loves genetic diversity.
 Undersized or unmated queens will sometimes be able to squeeze through the wires.